 G6PD Operations Research Community of Practice

-To support information-sharing, the GORCoP maintains a digital central repository of resources that is accessible to all participants; hosts meetings and presentations; provides ongoing updates; and creates connections among participants.
+To promote knowledge sharing, the GORCoP has developed a digital central repository of resources that is accessible to all registered participants.
+Materials offered to registered participants include:

 This work is supported by the UK Department for International Development (DFID) and the Bill & Melinda Gates Foundation.